milkslapper/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model is an object model of the html elements of a webpage.
+Everything inside the DOM is a node on the tree structure.

 2. What is an event?

+An event is what happens when the user clicks, keystrokes or etc , on a webpage .
+When an event occurs it notifies our code and each event is referenced by an object.

 3. What is an event listener?

+An event listener is a function that is called when an event occurs , it usually takes two paramerters , the event and the callback .
+For Example "click" is the event and the callback could be a function that changes an html elements color , size , etc.

 4. Why would we convert a NodeList into an Array?

+For more browser compatiblity

 5. What is a component?

+A component is pieces of code that can be reusable and cut down on development time because of their reusability.

 ### Git Set up